MLHale/cybr4580/README.md

 # CYBR8950
-This repository contains a digitized version of the course content for the CYBR 4580/8950 Certification and Accreditation capstone course at the University of Nebraska at Omaha.
+This repository contains a digitized version of the course content for the CYBR 4580 Certification and Accreditation capstone course at the University of Nebraska at Omaha.

 ## Viewing these materials
-The class materials are best viewed at [https://mlhale.github.io/CYBR4580-8950/](https://mlhale.github.io/CYBR4580-8950/)
+The class materials are best viewed at [https://mlhale.github.io/cybr4580](https://mlhale.github.io/cybr4580)

 ## Overview
-In this course, students will extend and apply their knowledge, accumulated from their undergraduate/graduate studies, towards defining, implementing, and assessing secured information systems.
+In this course, students will extend and apply their knowledge, accumulated from their undergraduate studies, towards defining, implementing, and assessing secured information systems.
 Students will demonstrate their ability to specify, apply, and assess different types of countermeasures at different points in a system or enterprise.

 ## Table of contents
 <!-- TOC START min:1 max:3 link:true asterisk:false update:false -->